Hannah Heaton

-Hannah Heaton is a New England woman known for chronicling in a diary her experiences during the Great Awakening in the northern American royal colonies.
+Hannah Heaton was a New England woman known for chronicling in a diary her experiences during the Great Awakening in the northern American royal colonies.

 Autobiography

 It is unclear when Heaton began her diary/autobiography, as the first few dozen pages are undated.
 These undated pages include a visit to Connecticut where she experienced religious conversion.
 The diary has entries over a period of 40 years, from the Great Awakening through to the American Revolution.
 Her autobiography has been of interest to historians as it chronicles the life of a mother and farmer during the Great Awakening.